xamarin/xamarin-macios/docs/website/mmp-errors.md

 dynamic registrar (by passing `--optimize:remove-dynamic-registrar` to mmp), but the linker determines that it's not safe to do so.

+To remove the warning either remove the optimization argument to mmp, or pass `--nowarn:2107` to ignore it.

+By default this option will be automatically enabled whenever it's possible and safe to do so.

 # MM3xxx: AOT

 ## MM30xx: AOT (general) errors